The Best Time to Visit Phuket

 - Songkran (official days are 13th - 15th) attracts many visitors.
 The bars in Patong do huge business during the water festival days which usually lasts for seven days.

-- April hotel prices are generally lower than the high season with plenty of special deals on offer.
+- April hotel prices are generally lower than the high season with plenty of on offer.

 The Not So Good :